xjw1001001/IGCrebuild/docs/warts.rst

 * Mixture models are not treated specially, but they could be emulated using block diagonal rate matrices.
 * The extra structure of time-reversible rate matrices is not used.
+* A 'node_reduction' that sums or otherwise combines summaries across nodes is not exposed through the interface.
+* Although the multivariate state notation is used to index states throughout most of the interface, the 'state_reduction' interface uses a different notation which requires the index to be "raveled" in the sense of numpy.multi_ravel_index.
+  Besides being inconsistent with the rest of the state indexing notation, this has the additional problem of not being extensible to combinatorially large spaces for which only a small fraction of states are actually in use.
+* Similarly the dwell times expectation response includes a "raveled" array if it is not reduced by state.
+* For consistency with the rest of the interface you might think that the transition count expectation calculation should return each transition count expectation for each possible state transition if 'transition_reduction' is not provided.
+  But this flexibility is not provided by the interface and instead a transition reduction is required.